metio/seb/content/posts/makefile-ignore.md

 - exit code
 ---

-In case you are using a `Makefile` to define a complex build step - e.g. start database, run tests, stop database - consider using the `-` qualifier in front of your actual build step like this:
+In case you are using a `Makefile` to define a complex build step - for example start database, run tests, stop database - consider using the `-` qualifier in front of your actual build step like this:

 ```makefile
 .PHONY: build